legendu-net/blog/en/content/2017-06-11-docker-installation.markdown

 By default,
-the `docker` command requires `sudo` previlage to run which is a little hassle since you have to type `sudo` every time and type your password for `sudo`. it is suggested that you add yourself into the `docker` group so that you can run the `docker` command without `sudo`.
+the `docker` command requires `sudo` previlage to run which is a little hassle since you have to type `sudo` every time and type your password for `sudo`.
+It is suggested that you add yourself into the `docker` group so that you can run the `docker` command without `sudo`.

     :::bash